-This is an important step to avoid any damage to yourself.
-Slips and falls happen all the time, so don’t take the risk if you fear heights or are not used to climbing ladders.
+It is a crucial step to avoid any damage to yourself.
+Slips and falls happen constantly, so don’t take the risk if you fear heights or are not used to climbing ladders.
 Call an expert to help you.

-Assuming you are familiar with ladders, place the legs of the ladder on a horizontal surface and make sure the top of the ladder is higher than the edge of the roof.
-Once the ladder is secured, take your tools and head to the roof.
+Assuming you are familiar with ladders, place the legs of the ladder on a horizontal surface and ensure the top of the ladder is higher than the edge of the roof.
+Once the ladder is secured, take your tools and head to the ceiling.